Support available from the fund

 Should your application be rejected or should you feel you need further support, there are numerous organisations who may be able to help and support you.
-Some of these organisations are listed in our other forms of support leaflet (pdf / 242 KB).
-You can also find a lot of information on our support for the cost of living page.
+You can find support information on our cost of living page.

 The team at North Yorkshire Local Assistance Fund review applications that are rejected regularly.
 Main reasons for rejected applications to this Scheme include; not meeting criteria, evidence not received, duplicated applications, out of area requests and non-North Yorkshire Local Assistance Fund items requested.

 Through North Yorkshire Local Assistance Fund, sometimes applications deemed ‘non-standard’ are received.